Golf Rules Explained: Putting Green Rules - Golf Monthly Rules

 Previously

-You must always play from the ball’s new spot, even if you had previously marked, lifted and replaced it
+You would always have play from the ball’s new spot, even if you had previously marked, lifted and replaced it.

 From 2019